 Volume I, Section 6.3.2 of the MSHCP identifies that in addition to the Narrow Endemic Plant Species addressed in Section 6.1.3 of the MSHCP, additional surveys may be needed for other certain plant and animal species in conjunction with MSHCP implementation in order to achieve full coverage for these species.
 Within areas of suitable habitat, focused surveys are required if a project site occurs within a designated CAPSSA, or special animal species survey area (i.e., burrowing owl, amphibians, and mammals).
-The proposed Project site does not occur within the amphibian or mammal survey areas, or within the CAPSSA, but is within the burrowing owl survey area.
-Focused burrowing owl surveys were conducted for the proposed Study Area, and no burrowing owls were detected.
+The proposed Study Area does not occur within the amphibian or mammal survey areas, or within the CAPSSA, but is within the burrowing owl survey area.
 As indicated in Section 6.0 of this report, pre-construction burrowing owl surveys will occur within the 30 days of site disturbance in conjunction with MSHCP requirements.
 The proposed Project will be consistent with MSHCP Volume I, Section 6.3.2.